to-to-to-to/to-to-to-to/README.md

 # About me
 Vito Rihaldijiran is a Computer Engineering Graduate from Sepuluh Nopember Institute of Technology (ITS).
 He is very passionate about Data Science.
 He has some work experience in Data.
-Currently, he works at Bukalapak as a Business Intelligence Analyst at Financial & Digital Tribe.
+Currently, he works at Bukalapak as a Data Scientist & BI Analyst at Financial & Digital Tribe.
 He likes all the research fields in Data but Natural Language Processing the most.
 In the future, He aspires to create technology for better welfare through Data.

 ### Current Stacks That I Use The Most
 [<img align="left" alt="Scikit-learn" width="40px" src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/05/Scikit_learn_logo_small.svg/1200px-Scikit_learn_logo_small.svg.png"/>](https://scikit-learn.org/stable/)